keithbuhler/dissertation-story/9 Flourishing.md

 Moore is explicit here that there are no acts that have intrinsic value (qua duty or qua virtuous deed); acts only have value insofar as they cause good effects.
 This good effects are, for Moore, aesthetic enjoyments, knowledge, and friendships.[@moore Chapter 6.]

-I said above that the refusal to treat the means/end distinction as clean and absolute is liable to cause his critics to misunderstand his position.
+The refusal to treat the means/end distinction as clean and absolute is liable to cause critics to misunderstand the neo-Aristotelian position.
 Charles Taylor endorses the notion that “the place accorded the virtues [is] a kind of litmus test for discriminating Aristotelian from modern ethical theory.”[@taylor 25] He explains this feature of modern moral theories:

 >...They cannot abide this kind of relation, in which one element is both cause and constituent of another.
 It is a central demand of one influential construal of modern reason that one clearly sort out means from ends.
 For utilitarians, the good is happiness, and virtues can only be good instrumentally...
 If the basic point of morality is to do the right actions, then the virtues must be seen as purely executive.
 They cannot also be seen as part of the end, because the end is not defined that way.[@taylor 25]

 What could this mean?
 Behind the means/end distinction is a peculiarly modern assumption that formal and final causes are either not related or not *necessarily* related.
 But the assumption is unreasonable.
 Exercise *causes* (efficient causes) health; but it is partly constitutive of health.
 In other words, exercise *causes* (formal causes) health.
 The relation between a formal cause and a final cause is an internal, natural, and necessary relation.
 In biology, the distinction between form and function is a real one but the two are related.^[@huneman2006naturalising.
 Huneman summarizes the "two poles" in the history of biology: "the concept of form and the concept of function."
 For Huneman, anatomy studies form and physiology studies function.
 He explains how Kant understood both poles and tried to give due weight to the mechanistic understanding of organisms *and* to the distinctive features of organic life.
 Humean, Kant, and evolutionary biologists are obliged to explain both form and function as real without reducing one to the other.]
 The relation between the species *gorilla gorilla* as instantiated in an infant gorilla and a fully grown, mature one is an internal and natural and (given the proper circumstances) a necessary relation.
 To deny that there are formal causes, or to deny that there are final causes, is simply to beg the question against teleological ethics.

 For these reasons, consequentialism of the typical sort that *reduces* the question of what actions, rules, or character traits are good to a question that cannot "be answered except by a causal generalization" is not teleological in the required sense.
 The character traits that tend to bring about happiness must also be, in a sense, pre-payments on that happiness.

 ### Section conclusion ###